BitDevsNYC/BitDevsNYC.github.io/cities.md

 ### Meetups in other cities

-Listed below is a collection of bitcoin-friendly meetups which host technically focused, discussion driven events.
-While each city will have its own style, some of the events they host follow the format of the "Socratic Seminars" described [here](https://bitdevs.org/about).
+Listed below is an informal collection of unafilliated Bitcoin meetups which host technically focused, discussion driven events in a respectful environment.
+While each city will have its own style, some of the events they host utilize the format of the "Socratic Seminars" described [here](https://bitdevs.org/about).
 Because these meetups may have many different event types, please make sure to read the event’s description before attending.
 If available, a link to the cities’ content aggregation archive is included.

 - [Austin Bitcoin Developers](https://www.meetup.com/Austin-Bitcoin-Developers/)